October 29, 2025

 Whom should dealers call if they experience difficulties during the operation?

-Primary dealers may call the Federal Reserve Bank of New York Trading Desk with submission and verification questions.
-For system-related problems, dealers may call the Federal Reserve Bank of New York Primary Dealer Support.
+Primary dealers may call the New York Fed’s Open Market Trading Desk with submission and verification questions.
+For system-related problems, dealers may call the New York Fed’s Primary Dealer Support.

 When and how does Treasury security settlement take place?